patrykkrajnik/rocket-trip/README.md

 ## Usage
-Clone this repository, open at the Xcode and turn it on at your iPhone.
+Clone this repository, open at the Xcode and turn it on at your iPhone using `Command + R`.

 ## Rules